rpcope1/Hantek6022API/README.md

      sudo udevadm control --reload-rules

 After you've done this, the scope should automatically come up with the correct permissions to be accessed without a root user.

+You need to compile the custom firmware.
+Install `sdcc` for this.
+Then run `make` in the directory `HantekFirmware/custom`:

+    git submodule update --init
+    sudo apt-get install sdcc
+    cd PyHT6022/HantekFirmware/custom
+    make

 With the device plugged in, run the example_linux_flashfirmware.py example,

     python examples/example_linux_flashfirmware.py

 to bootstrap the scope for use.
 You can then write your own programs, or look at the current channel 1 scope trace via